 Apache JMeter is an open source load testing tool that enables you to execute performance tests on your app or website.
-To run a load test, you need to create a script that will detail the steps of your testing scenario and then run it.
-You can run your JMeter script locally on JMeter, or in the Cloud or from behind a firewall on BlazeMeter.
+To run a load test, create a script that will detail the steps of your testing scenario and then run it.
+You can run your JMeter script locally on JMeter, in the Cloud, or from behind a firewall on BlazeMeter.
 This article will take you through an overview of running a JMeter test on BlazeMeter.

 - Write and Test Your Script in JMeter

 - Run Your Test

 Step 1: Write and Test Your Script in JMeter

 You can create your script manually in JMeter or automatically by recording your scenario in: